rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 webserver
 ~~~

-If the "$HOME/bin" or "$HOME\bin" are not in your PATH then you'll need to refer to your operating system instruction to add that directory to your path.

-There you have it, a convenient static web server for your own localhost.
+There you have it.
+I have a new convenient static web server for server content on localhost.